KeithDHedger/KKEdit/README.md

 Started to port to gtk3, editor compiles and runs and 75% working, use -s switch to kkedit when running to disable plugins, 'cos they don't work yet.

+Add --enable-gtk3 to your configure  and run with: kkedit -s /path/to/a/file

+Default is to build for gtk2
+You may need to install gtk3 dev files if your distro splits them off from the main package ( debian etc ).

 *** NEW ***